 Preparation of frozen yoghurt in 2 steps

-- It couldn't be simpler: use a hand mixer or hand blender to stir/mix all the ingredients briefly at a high setting until a homogenous mixture is produced.
+- It couldn't be simpler: mix all ingredients together with a hand mixer or hand blender briefly on high speed until a uniform mass is formed.

 Tips for frozen yogurt